-222. The Firefighter Plaintiffs incorporate by reference all prior paragraphs of this complaint, as though fully set forth herein.
+177. Plaintiff incorporates by reference all prior paragraphs of this complaint, as though fully set forth herein.

-223. Each Defendant, their predecessors-in-interest, and/or their alter egos, and/or entities they have acquired, have engaged in the business of designing, manufacturing, distributing, supplying, and/or selling turnouts and/or Class B foam and, by doing so, impliedly warranted that the turnouts and/or Class B foams were merchantable, safe, and fit for ordinary purposes for which they were used, including for use by firefighters such as the Firefighter Plaintiffs.
+178. Each Defendant, their predecessors-in-interest, and/or their alter egos, and/or entities they have acquired, have engaged in the business of designing, manufacturing, distributing, supplying, and/or selling turnouts and/or Class B foam and, by doing so, impliedly warranted that the turnouts and/or Class B foams were merchantable, safe, and fit for ordinary purposes for which they were used, including for use by firefighters such as Plaintiff.

-224. Defendants knowingly placed PFAS and/or PFAS-containing turnouts and/or Class B foam into the stream of commerce with full knowledge that they were sold to fire departments or to companies that sold turnouts and/or Class B foam to fire departments for use by firefighters such as the Firefighter Plaintiffs, who are or were exposed to PFAS through ordinary and foreseeable uses for the purpose of firefighting activities, including training, extinguishment, ventilation, search-and-rescue, salvage, containment, and overhaul.
+179. Defendants knowingly placed PFAS and/or PFAS-containing turnouts and/or Class B foam into the stream of commerce with full knowledge that they were sold to fire departments or to companies that sold turnouts and/or Class B foam to fire departments for use by firefighters, such as Plaintiff, who was exposed to PFAS through ordinary and foreseeable uses for the purpose of firefighting activities, including training, extinguishment, ventilation, search-and-rescue, salvage, containment, and overhaul.

-225. Defendants intended that the PFAS and/or PFAS-containing turnouts and/or Class B foam they were manufacturing, distributing, supplying, and/or selling would be used by firefighters, including the Firefighter Plaintiffs, without any substantial change in the condition of the products from when the products were initially designed, manufactured, distributed, supplied, and/or sold by Defendants.
+180. Defendants intended that the PFAS and/or PFAS-containing turnouts and/or Class B foam they were manufacturing, distributing, supplying, and/or selling would be used by firefighters, including Plaintiff, without any substantial change in the condition of the products from when the products were initially designed, manufactured, distributed, supplied, and/or sold by Defendants.

-226. The Firefighter Plaintiffs used and/or were exposed to these PFAS-containing products in the ways that Defendants intended them to be used and for the ordinary purposes for which these products were intended.
+181. Plaintiff used and/or was exposed to these PFAS-containing products in the ways that Defendants intended them to be used and for the ordinary purposes for which these products were intended.

-227. The Firefighter Plaintiffs used and/or were exposed to these PFAS-containing products in ways that were foreseeable to Defendants.
+182. Plaintiff used and/or was exposed to these PFAS-containing products in ways that were foreseeable to Defendants.

-228. The Firefighter Plaintiffs were exposed to PFAS by using Defendants' PFAScontaining turnouts and/or Class B foam in the course of their firefighting activities, as described above, without knowledge of the turnouts' and/or Class B foam's dangerous and hazardous properties.
+183. Plaintiff was exposed to PFAS by using Defendants' PFAS-containing turnouts and/or Class B foam in the course of his firefighting activities, as described above, without knowledge of the turnouts' and/or Class B foam's dangerous and hazardous properties.

-229. The turnouts and/or Class B foam designed, manufactured, distributed, supplied, and/or sold by Defendants and used by the Firefighter Plaintiffs, contained PFAS or PFAS-containing materials that were so toxic and unreasonably dangerous to human health and the environment, with the toxic chemicals being so mobile and persistent, that the turnouts and/or Class B foam are defective in design and/or are unreasonably dangerous, unsuitable, and not safe for use by firefighters even when used as directed by the manufacturer and for the intended purposes of firefighting activities which include training, extinguishment, ventilation, search-and-rescue, salvage, containment, and overhaul.
+184. The turnouts and/or Class B foam designed, manufactured, distributed, supplied, and/or sold by Defendants and used by Plaintiff, contained PFAS or PFAS-containing materials that were so toxic and unreasonably dangerous to human health and the environment, with the toxic chemicals being so mobile and persistent, that the turnouts and/or Class B foam are defective in design and/or are unreasonably dangerous, unsuitable, and not safe for use by firefighters even when used as directed by the manufacturer and for the intended purposes of firefighting activities which include training, extinguishment, ventilation, search-and-rescue, salvage, containment, and overhaul.

-230. Further, knowing of the dangerous and hazardous properties of turnouts and Class B foam, Defendants could have designed, manufactured, distributed, supplied, and/or sold reasonable alternative designs or formulations of turnouts and/or Class B foam that did not contain PFAS.
-Such alternative designs would have been safer for consumer-firefighters, and would have reduced or prevented the Firefighter Plaintiffs' harm.
+185. Further, knowing of the dangerous and hazardous properties of turnouts and Class B foam, Defendants could have designed, manufactured, distributed, supplied, and/or sold reasonable alternative designs or formulations of turnouts and/or Class B foam that did not contain PFAS.
+Such alternative designs would have been safer for consumer-firefighters, and would have reduced or prevented Plaintiff's harm.
 These alternative designs and/or formulations were already available, practical, similar in cost, and technologically feasible.

-231. The use of these alternative designs would have reduced or prevented the reasonably foreseeable harm to the Firefighter Plaintiffs that was caused by the Defendants' design, manufacture, distribution, supply, and/or sale of PFAS and PFAS-containing materials, including turnouts and/or Class B foam.
+186. The use of these alternative designs would have reduced or prevented the reasonably foreseeable harm to Plaintiff that was caused by the Defendants' design, manufacture, distribution, supply, and/or sale of PFAS and PFAS-containing materials, including turnouts and/or Class B foam.